Entry submitted by: Lois Townsend (loisT) Director, Social Media and Community

 Since its introduction of AutoCAD software in 1982, Autodesk continues to develop the broadest portfolio of state-of-the-art 3D software for global markets.
 Through our apps for iPhone, iPad, iPod, and Android, we're also making design technology accessible to professional designers as well as amateur designers, homeowners, students, and casual creators.
 Whether it's a kid looking to build a new contraption, a seasoned pro sketching out a great new idea, or someone who just wants to amp up their creative output, we're taking technology originally built for movie studios, automakers, and architectural firms, and making it available to anyone who wants to create and share their ideas with the world.

-Autodesk’s Expert Elite are the Super Fans and lifeblood of the Autodesk Community.
+Autodesk’s Expert Elites are the Super Fans and growing in importance.
 The Autodesk Expert Elite program was created to recognize customers around the world who have contributed a significant amount of time, knowledge, and assistance to fellow customers.
 These people have demonstrated a strong sense of leadership and use an engaging style of collaboration that contributes to a healthy and valuable customer community.
 The program now has over 200 members representing 23 different countries.
 They have delivered 7,000 accepted solutions, received 17,000 kudos and posted 60,000 replies.

 The unique aspect about the Expert Elite program is that it doesn’t stop at community; it is the concept of Total Community.
 The program not only values a user’s contribution within the community, but outside of it as well.
 Autodesk looks at the contributions people are making on personal blogs and other social channels, as well as at offline events such as training seminars, to really see the conversations happen full circle.